ministryofjustice/prisoner-content-hub-frontend/README.md

 The `.env` can then be configured to point to local or remote backend services as required and toggle application features

+### Redis cache

+The application caches certain of the CMS queries in redis cache.
+To not use redis and instead use memory cache, set `ENABLE_REDIS_CACHE=false` in your `.env` file.
+Alternatively running `docker-compose up` will spin up a local redis instance.

 ### Establishment from Hostname

 The app now takes it's establishment name from the hostname of each request.
 In order for dev and staging sites to work we use a reg exp `/-prisoner-content-hub.*$/g` in order to only use the site name, i.e. production uses `wayland.` whereas staging uses `wayland-prisoner-content-hub-staging.`.
 The reg exp ensures `wayland` will be used in all cases.